JAlcocerT/Docker/README.md

   docker run ubuntu figlet hola (wont run since it does not have figlet by default)
   ```

-* docker file: container based on other image
+* Docker file: container based on other image
   FROM ubuntu

   vim Dockerfile